weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 That depends on what additional dependencies you happen to be including.
 I definitely think you should choose one method and stick with it, however, as mixing Composer and PEAR might cause you to make mistakes and forget a package that you are likely to need.
-Its worth noting that Composer installs dependencies locally by default while PEAR does global installs.
+It's worth noting that Composer installs dependencies locally by default while PEAR installs globally by default.

 In any case, consult the documentation for PHPUnit to see all the dependencies and add-ons that are available.